Nearly 60% of the Worldâ€™s Hungriest People Live in Just Ten Countries. Why?

 A decade of war has pushed more than 12.4Â million Syrians to high levels of hunger.
 More than 6.5 million people are displaced inside the country, many of whom now live in squalid, overcrowded camps, and another 5.6 million have fled as refugees to neighboring countries.
 Syrian children have borne the brunt of the warâ€™s effects.
 The crisis has become one of our most complicated operations, but we continue to serve nearly 5 million Syrians each month.

 Conflict and poverty are wreaking havoc in Nigeria, with the Northeast part of the country an epicenter of climate change and conflict.
 Attacks by armed groups and counter-insurgents have forced 1.9 million people from their homes and cut them off from their farms.
 13M Nigerians are facing hunger including 4.4M in the three northeastern states (Borno, Adamawa and Yobe) are in need of humanitarian assistance.

 It’s devastatingly clear that communities in these countries are suffering, stuck in a vicious cycle of conflict and hunger that could dash their hopes for a stable, healthy future.

 By promoting peace and ending violent conflict, the world could save billions of dollars in humanitarian food assistance costs, and millions of lives every year.
-Before we reach that goal, and as the recipient of this year’s Nobel Peace Prize, the U.N.
+Before we reach that goal, and as the recipient of the 2020 Nobel Peace Prize, the U.N.
 World Food Programme is there before, during and after upheaval to help families survive and recover.

 Do you think itâ€™s wrong that so many people are going hungry because of entirely preventable causes?
 We do too.
 Help us change someoneâ€™s life today andÂ donate now.

-For more information, view Monitoring Food Security in Countries with Conflict Situations and the 2019 Global Report on Food Crises.
+For more information, view Monitoring Food Security in Countries with Conflict Situations and the 2021 Hunger Hotspots report.